tonydrake3/shasta.angular/README.md

 ## Running end-to-end tests

-end-to-end tests are handles outside of the Angular project within Robot Framework
+end-to-end tests are handled outside of the Angular project within Robot Framework